-On August 8, 2014, Rocky Mountain Power and Idaho Power submitted a revised application and revised plan of development for segments 8 and 9.
-The BLM has determined that the new information in these revised documents warrants additional analysis and public review under the National Environmental Policy Act (NEPA).
+Rocky Mountain Power and Idaho Power have submitted a revised application and revised plan of development for segments 8 and 9.
+The BLM determined that this new information warrants additional analysis and public review under the National Environmental Policy Act.